joshbegley/nyt-latest/README.md

 `An Oklahoma man whose prison sentence had been commuted cut out and cooked a woman’s heart and tried to feed it to his relatives before killing two of them, the authorities said.`\
 https://nytimes.com/2021/02/25/us/lawrence-anderson-oklahoma-release-killings.html?searchResultPosition=6

-**Seven Killed in Haiti Jail Break Attempt**\
+**At Least Eight Killed in Haiti Prison Break**\
-`Residents said heavily armed men had shot at prison guards before the inmates began to flee from a prison in Port-au-Prince.`\
+`One of Haiti’s most powerful gang leaders was among the inmates who fled the prison in Port-au-Prince.`\
 https://nytimes.com/2021/02/25/world/americas/haiti-jail-break.html?searchResultPosition=7

 **‘Victim Blaming’ and Sex Education in the Boys’ Club of Australian Politics**\